PsCustomObject/PsCustomObject.github.io/_posts/2020-07-18-PowerShell-String-Concatenation.md

 $myStringBuilder = New-Object -TypeName 'System.Text.StringBuilder'
 ```

-Once the object has beencreated you can use the *Append* or *AppendLine* methods to concatenate strings, here's an example:
+Once the object has been created you can use the *Append* or *AppendLine* methods to concatenate strings, here's an example:

 ```powershell
 [void]($myStringBuilder.Append('Text1'))